 Chicagoland Irish Celtic Rock Band.
 Come out and get your JIG ON!🍀

-401 North Michigan Avenue, Suite 1500
+401 North Michigan Avenue, Suite 1500, Chicago

 The Consulate General of Ireland in Chicago offers essential consular services, including passport applications and visa assistance, to Irish citizens in the Midwest region and beyond.
 Located at 401 North Michigan Avenue, Suite 1500, Chicago, IL, the consulate is your gateway to Ireland's global presence and support.